jpmattia/jpmattia.github.io/_posts/2023-11-30-IT-consultant-French-Laundry.md

 use-mathjax: true
 ---

-After the [last essay]({{ site.baseurl }}{% post_url 2023-07-14-michelin-restaurants %}), you have a pretty good idea of
-how I developed a high-end restaurant habit as an impoverished student.
-After quite an extended stay at MIT, I graduated in 1996 and then landed a job.
-Not only did I get a bump in paycheck from having just completed a PhD, but fortuitously the internet bubble was just beginning.
-Moreover, my soon-to-be-wife had her own PhD and her own paybump.
-Mind you, the money wasn't large when compared to some of the spectacular stories that would emerge later in the internet bubble, but having just come out of grad school, it felt like all the money in the world.
+This post describes how hiring the right IT guy turned out to be the best gastronomic decision of my life.
+I described how I developed a high-end restaurant habit as an impoverished student in the [last post]({{ site.baseurl }}{% post_url 2023-07-14-michelin-restaurants %}), but once Laura and I graduated with our PhDs, our salaries felt lavish and led to outrageous sums being spent on travel and dining.
+Mind you, the money wasn't large when compared to some of the spectacular stories that would see later in the internet bubble, but having just come out of grad school and a penurious livestyle, it felt like all the money in the world.

-Oddly, Laura and I had trouble finding time to spend this money.
-There is a curious pattern whenever I start working for a big company: Something about my personality causes employers to send me far away on business travel.
-(I'll leave the reader to decide whether
-My trips are
-often deemed to be a business success, which then reinforces the pattern of sending me far away on business travel.
-It tutns out that I like traveling in general, but during my first job I spent 3 of 4 weeks in Dallas, and while that was fun, it's really not the optimal path for couplehood.
-However during one business trip, I got a call from Laura: Did I think booking a bike trip through the Loire Valley would be a good idea?
-Bike through the grand chateaux during the day, eat at Michelin-starred restaurants for dinner, and stay at a chateau for the night?

-This began a spiraling path to spending inordinate amounts for great travel and dining.
-I've since lost track of all the Michelin star meals, and I wish I'd kept a record, but my post-prandial mood after many of those experiences was altogether too happy and satisfied and living in the moment to feel any need to log details for posterity.
-So instead, let me tell you about two of the greatest restaurants I've ever had the pleasure of experiencing.

-Around 2001, Laura and I moved to Silicon Valley to build a startup in optical networking, as I mentioned in a previous essay (link).
-Our company was making some of the fastest communication equipment in existence, and those designs required a large number of computers, and those computers required top-notch IT support.
-All of the best IT graybeards that we knew were from the wrong coast, and we were determined to find someone good in order to avoid the inevitable situation where a design engineer decides to burn his or her time on taking over IT "to make sure it's done right".[^1]
+We had moved to Silicon Valley to build a startup in optical networking in mid-2000, and our small company was making some of the fastest communication equipment in existence.
+Those designs required a large number of computers, and those computers required top-notch IT support.
+All of the best IT graybeards that we personally knew were on the wrong coast, and the internet bubble had vacuumed up vast amount of talent on the west coast, leaving us with a big problem in locating the best IT people.
+We were determined to find someone good in order to avoid the inevitable situation where a design engineer decides to burn his or her time on taking over IT "to make sure it's done right".
+(Engineers can be quite opinionated as to how their computers ought to run, to the point that they would take over the IT job, which leaves you with the problem of back-filling the even rarer engineer's talent.)
+Fortunately for us, one of the circuit-design guys stepped in and introduced us to an IT guy from Stanford named Kevin.
+The circuit guy told me that we should go get him because this was the right guy.

-because I knew that we would end up burning a valuable circuit designer on IT if we didn't find one, since circuit designs guys are quite opinionated as to how their computers ought to run.
-[In many circuit-design operations I had been a part of during the 80s and 90s, there was one circuit engineer that demanded the computers run a certain way, and would then become the defacto IT support, which was really a sign that excellent IT was very rare in that age.  quite rare.
-I was determined not to spend the company's resources by having rare IT position be defacto taken by an even rarer excellent IC designer position.]

-As I mentioned in a previous essay (link) my wife Laura and I moved to Silicon Valley in the year 2000 to do a startup in optical networking.
-Our company was making some of the fastest commercial silicon chips in existence, and those designs required a large number of computers, and those computers required top-notch IT support.
-In the 80s and 90s, these excellent IT graybeards were quite rare, and all of the ones that I knew were on the wrong coast.
-I was determined to find someone good, because I knew that we would end up burning a valuable circuit designer on IT if we didn't find one, since circuit designs guys are quite opinionated as to how their computers ought to run.
-[In many circuit-design operations I had been a part of during the 80s and 90s, there was one circuit engineer that demanded the computers run a certain way, and would then become the defacto IT support, which was really a sign that excellent IT was very rare in that age. quite rare.
-I was determined not to spend the company's resources by having rare IT position be defacto taken by an even rarer excellent IC designer position.]

-Fortunately, one of the excellent circuit guys had worked with an IT person at Stanford named Kevin, and the circuit guy told me that we should go get him because this was the right guy.

-I was so desparate that I didn't really question what that meant, but the engineer was so top-notch that I didn't dig any deeper and took the recommendation at face value.
-This decision turned out to be one of the best decisions. choosing somebody external to managge our computers turned out to be one of the best gastronomical decisions of my life.
+I was so desparate that I didn't really question what that meant, but the engineer was so top-notch that I didn't dig any deeper and just acted on the recommendation.
+Sure enough, Kevin knew his stuff, and our design systems ran like a charm even though he was only part-time.

-Late one night while a few of us were hacking on the machines, Kevin mentioned that he and I know a number of the same people and rattled off a bunch of my MIT friends.

-[doesn't work as conversation, rewrite narratively.]
-JP: "By the way, how do you know them?"

-Kevin: "I did my undergrad work at MIT and graduated around the same time."

-JP: "I see.
-And then you landed in IT at Stanford?"

-Kevin: "Well no, I'm actually a grad student."

-JP: "Wait, really?
-And you're working IT for us on the side?"

-Kevin: "Yes.
-You see, it turns out I have a serious food and wine habit and I have to fund it.
-By the way, if you ever want to go to French Laundry, let me know a couple of months ahead of time and I'll arrange it."
+It was a bit odd though: Kevin tended to work off-hours.
+One night while a number of us were working late, Kevin came up to me and mentioned that he was a few years behind me at MIT and we have a number of friends in common.
+I blurted out that he must have graduated and then took an IT job at Stanford.
+"Well, not exactly.
+I'm a grad student at Stanford."
+I was shocked that a grad student would have time to work for us, even part time, and asked why he was doing it.
+It turns out that Kevin had a serious food and wine habit and needed money to support it.

-First, Kevin humbled me by proving you did not have to abstain from great food while in grad school.
-Second, and more importantly, I was shocked that he would make the offer of getting into The French Laundry like that: The French Laundry is a Michelin three-star restaurnt (there aren't that many in California) and half of Silicon Valley was trying to get a reservation.
-In fact, getting reservations worked like radio call-in shows for concert tickets: you called in at 10am, they took the first 30 or so callers (however many they can seat) and those reservations were for two months in the future.

-So Kevin claiming that he could just make reservations piqued my interest.
-Laura and I could not say no, and I was curious whether the reservations would materialize, so we joined Kevin and three other MIT alums and made plans to travel to Yountsville, CA.
+I laughed, because Kevin humbled me by proving you did not have to abstain from great food while in grad school, but what he said next really caught my attention: "By the way, if you ever want to go to The French Laundry, let me know a couple of months ahead of time and I'll arrange it."
+This offer sounded crazy.
+The French Laundry is a Michelin three-star restaurnt (there weren't many in California) and half of Silicon Valley was trying to get a reservation.
+In fact, getting reservations worked like radio call-in shows for concert tickets: The call-in started at 10am for the date two months in the future, and they stopped taking calls once the seating for that date was filled.
+So Kevin claiming that he could just make reservations piqued my interest but mostly sounded like a wild boast.
+Of course, Laura and I could not say no, and sure enough the reservations materialized.
+I was dumbfounded and needed answers.

+Kevin volunteered his dark secret for getting in, which was good because otherwise I was going to hire hit men to beat it out of him: He had reverse-engineered their phone system and how they did the reservations.
+So here I was, having worked Bell Labs, the research arm of the former American telephone monopoly, and currently working at a hot startup right in the middle of the telecommunications industry, and I had totally been one-upped for applying that esoteric knowledge to something of great use.
+I laughed for quite some time.

-The meal was absolutely exquisite, and there are already much more poetic descriptions of meals at The French Laundry, but the culmination of the experience occured during dessert.
+About two months later, we joined Kevin and three other MIT friends on our pilgramage to The French Laundry in Yountsville, CA.  The meal was absolutely exquisite.
+There are already much more poetic descriptions of meals at The French Laundry, but the culmination of the experience occured during dessert.
 There appeared before each of us a miniture chocolate torte, mostly unardorned, artfully placed on a white dish.
-Kevin, who had already had this dessert at French Laundry once before asked us if it reminded us of anything.
+Kevin, who had already had this dessert at The French Laundry once before asked us if it reminded us of anything.
 I said it did, but I couldn't place why it looked familiar.
 At that point Kevin blurted out, "It looks like a Ding Dong."
-(These were called Ring Dings on the east coast in the 70s.)
+(These are also called Ring Dings or Big Wheels depending on the manufacturer and which decade you were a kid.
+God help you if you're an adult and still eating them.)

 Without missing a beat, the waiter continued, "Or as we prefer to call it, a palet du chocolate, a flouress chocolate torte."
 The waiter's delivery was as perfect as any comedian I've ever witnessed.
 As I thought about it later, he was a striking example of The Perfect Waiter: He joined in what is, in truth, a celebration of great food witout even [being insulted] or pomposity at our lowbrow characterization of this magnificent pâtisserie.

 It was the most exquisite chocolate dessert in life, or at least so I'm told.

 In one of those unfortunate choices in life, I excused myself from the meal for a trip to the men's room.
 While my back was turned, my chocolaholic wife did willfully and callously consume not only her torte, but mine as well.
 C'est une travestie, absolutement!
-It's a good thing that she's a knockout, or I would have had excellent grounds for divorce.
+It's a good thing that my wife is a knockout, or I would have had excellent grounds for divorce.

 Surprisingly, despite The French Laundry having served us a perfect meal with a perfect dessert (although they needed to beef up their security detail to prevent future patron-on-patron crime), it did not qualify as the best meal of